sachith500/MaskedFaceRepresentation/README.md

 If you are interested in using this work for COVID-Safety applications we are happy to consult on a pro bono basis.

 ## Features
+- Masked face identification
     - Generate Synthetic masks to CelebA, Fei Face, georgia_tech, SoF, YoutubeFaces and LFW datasets
     - Apply synthetic mask to a face image
     - Apply synthetic masks to a folder of images
     - [DICTA2021] Regenerate results in the paper : Multi-Dataset Benchmarks for Masked Identification using Contrastive Representation Learning
         - Regenerate benchmark 1 results from the models
         - Regenerate benchmark 2 results from scores files
         - Regenerate benchmark 2 results from the models
+- Masked face privacy
+    - Generate Synthetic masks to UTKFace dataset
+    - Split the dataset with proper distribution among training, validation and test datasets
+    - [AJCAI2021] Regenerate results in the paper : Does a Face Mask Protect my Privacy?: DeepLearning to Predict Protected Attributes fromMasked Face Images
+        - Regenerate the overall accuracy for models
+        - Regenerate the results of masked and unmasked faces

+## Masked face identification

+Conference Venue: DICTA2021

-## Download the Benchmark Datasets
+### Download the benchmark datasets
 | Dataset Name | Website |Instructions|Download URL|
 | ------ | ------ |------|------|
 | celeba | [Large-scale CelebFaces Attributes (CelebA) Dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) |Follow the downloading instructions|https://drive.google.com/drive/folders/0B7EVK8r0v71pTUZsaXdaSnZBZzg|